Keto Beef Pho

 To make a pho broth that is rich and complex in flavor, you have to use real bones.
 True Vietnamese pho broth is made from beef bones that are slowly simmered for hours in order to extract all the flavor and nutrients from the bones.
 You can use any kind of beef bones.
 From marrow, oxtails, knuckles.
 Any bone will work.

-Besides the beef bones, pho broth also uses flavors from cinnamon, cloves, anise and ginger to give that complex flavor.
-In a pinch, if you don’t have whole cinnamon sticks, cloves or star of anise pods, you can always just use powdered.
-Even ginger powder can be replaced for the fresh ginger.
-I recommend adding a teaspoon of ginger powder in place of sliced ginger.
+Besides the beef bones, pho broth also uses cinnamon, cloves, anise and ginger to build that complex flavor.
+In a pinch, if you don’t have whole cinnamon sticks, cloves or star anise pods, you can use powdered.
+Even ginger powder works in place of fresh ginger.
+I recommend a teaspoon of ginger powder instead of sliced ginger.

-Fish sauce is a major component to authentic keto pho broth as well.
-Although stinky, fish sauce is from fermented fish and it adds that umami flavor.
+Fish sauce is a major component of authentic pho broth too.
+It’s stinky, but fish sauce is made from fermented fish and adds that umami flavor.

 ladeling pho bone broth